alvinary/tale/issues/log.md

       ___
   ```

-  so we may get rid of all spans for the same.
+  so we may get rid of all spans with a non-empty intersection with
+  higher-priority spans.
   Is that criterion enough?
 I never know ´_`

   In any case, when you finish a parse, you can prune it,